vszakats/hb/docs/examples.md

 More examples can be provided with the installation package of the Harbour.
 Look into the [`tests`](https://github.com/{{ site.repo_slug }}/tree/master/tests)
 and [`extras`](https://github.com/{{ site.repo_slug }}/tree/master/extras)
-folders to find other examples, but the best example is the source code of Harbour itself.
+directory to find other examples, but the best example is the source code of Harbour itself.

 ---